3meters/proxibase/readme.md

 Returns the table's first 1000 records unsorted.

 ### GET /tableName/__ids:id1,id2
 Returns records with the specified ids.
-Note the initial __ids:
+Note the initial __ids:  Do quote or put spaces betweeen the id parameters themselves.

 ### GET /tableName/__names:name1,name2
 Returns records with the specified names.
-Note the initial __names:
+Note the initial __names:  Do not quote or put spaces between the name parameters.
+If the value of your name contains a comma, you cannot use this method to find it.
+Use the __do/find method in this case.

 ### GET /tablename/[__ids:...|__names:.../]childTable1,childTable2|*
 Returns all records specified with subdocuments for each child table specified.
 The wildcard * returns all child documents.
 All fields from child documents are returned.
 The query limit is applied both to the main document array and to each of its child arrays.
 Filters only apply to the main document, not to the document's children.

 ### GET parameters
 Place GET query parameters at the end of the URL beginning with a ?.
-They are delimited by &.
+Separate parameters with &.
+Parameter ordering does not matter.

     ?__find={"firstname":"John","lastname":{"$in":["Smith","Jones"]},"age":{"$lt":5}}
 Returns the records in the table found using mongodb's [advanced query syntax](http://www.mongodb.org/display/DOCS/Advanced+Queries).
 The value of __find must be parsable JSON.
 The rest of the url need not.